polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 // Create a region.
 This is gated on allowed origins, e.g. a `RegionCreator` origin, set by governance. fn create(Origin, Region) -> RegionId;

-// Update the assigned parachain for a region. fn assign(Origin, RegionId, ParaId);
+// Update the end-point of a region.
+This is gated on allowed origins, e.g. a `RegionCreator` origin, set by governance. fn set_end(Origin, RegionId, end: u32);
 ```

+This API is intended to be wrapped by logic implementing interfaces such as RFC-5.

 Created regions for a core MUST NOT exceed a combined block rate of 1 at any block.